dotnet/arcade/Documentation/Darc.md

 branch of a repository onto a specific channel.
 While builds can be selectively and manually applied to channels, this is generally inconvenient for day to day development in most cases.
-In general, until release shutdown, each build of a branch should always be applied to its "normal" channel.,
+In general, until release shutdown, each build of a branch should always be applied to its "normal" channel.

 ***Note that the branch specified should almost always be "refs/heads/{branchName}", unless you explicitly know otherwise***.